conference table

 • Lighting direction and intensity

-Corridors, for instance, are often overlooked.
-Yet they make exceptional gallery spaces.
-A long passageway allows art to unfold sequentially — almost like a curated exhibition rather than decorative placement.
+A long passageway allows art to unfold sequentially, almost like a curated exhibition rather than decorative placement.
+Corridors, for instance, are often overlooked and yet they make exceptional gallery spaces.

 Colour